Marlins vs. Padres Player Props Betting Odds

 Arraez Stats

-- Luis Arraez has 11 doubles, a triple, a home run, 17 walks and 20 RBI (68 total hits).
-He has swiped one base.
+- Luis Arraez has 11 doubles, a triple, a home run, 17 walks and 20 RBI (70 total hits).
+He has stolen one base.

-- Arraez heads into this game looking to extend his four-game hit streak.
-In his last five games he is batting .316 with a double, two walks and four RBI.
+- Arraez brings a five-game streak with at least one hit into this contest.
+In his last five games he is batting .421 with a double, two walks and four RBI.

 Arraez Recent Games